DreamMatterLabs/DreamMatterLabs.github.io/_portfolio/project4.md

 {:.list-inline}
 - Date: 2024
-- Client: Can you hear what we're producing?
+- Image: Can you hear what we're producing?
 That's the sonification of your dream state!
 - Category: Interactive Audio Systems